h2oai/h2o-3/h2o-docs/src/product/automl.rst

 -  **Which models are trained in the AutoML process?**

   The current version of AutoML trains and cross-validates a default Random Forest, an Extremely-Randomized Forest, a random grid of Gradient Boosting Machines (GBMs), a random grid of Deep Neural Nets, a fixed grid of GLMs, and then trains two Stacked Ensemble models.
 A list of the hyperparameters searched over for each algorithm in the AutoML process is included in the appendix below.
+More details about the hyperparamter ranges for the models will be added to the appendix at a later date.

-  One ensemble contains all the models, and the second ensemble contains just the best performing model from each algorithm class/family, so it's an ensemble of five base models.
-The second "Best of Family" ensemble is optimized for production use, since it only contains five constituent models.
-More details about the hyperparamter settings for the models will be added to this page at a later date.
+  Both of the ensembles should produce better models than any individual model from the AutoML run.
+One ensemble contains all the models, and the second ensemble contains just the best performing model from each algorithm class/family.
+The "Best of Family" ensemble is optimized for production use since it only contains five models.
+It should be relatively fast to use (to generate predictions on new data) without much degredation in model performance when compared to the "All Models" ensemble.

 -  **How do I save AutoML runs?**

   Rather than saving an AutoML object itself, currently, the best thing to do is to save the models you want to keep, individually.
-A utility for saving all of the models at once will be added in a future release.
+A utility for saving all of the models at once, along with a way to save the AutoML object (with leaderboard), will be added in a future release.

 Appendix: Grid Search Parameters